 Baked potatoes may not be quite as bad for you as French fries, but that doesn't mean they're always a healthy choice.
 Most of the baked potatoes you get at restaurants have been heavily salted and brushed with butter to give them a crispy exterior, making them nearly as caloric as their deep-fried counterparts.

 Slowing down on energy drinks might just be the first step toward better health.
 A single 8.4-ounce can of Red Bull has 27 grams of sugar—the same amount that lurks in a same-serving bottle of Sprite—as well as an amount of caffeine that may prove dangerous for some sensitive individuals.

 The veggies you're getting from pasta sauce hardly outweigh the damage its other ingredients may cause.
 Just a half-cup of Prego Traditional tomato sauce has nearly a third of your daily sodium and 9 grams of sugar, making it nowhere near as healthy as you might imagine.
 If you're eager to add some flavor to your pasta, try making your own sauce at home, or season it with a bit of olive oil and fresh herbs instead.

 Just because fruit snacks have the word fruit in their name doesn't mean they're anything more than a glorified candy.
 A 90-calorie pouch of Welch's fruit snacks packs 12 grams of sugar in the form of corn syrup, sugar, and juice, while having not a single gram of filling fiber.

 Don't let seasoned rice mixes sabotage your weight loss.
 One cup cooked of Uncle Ben's Flavor Infusions Parmesan & Butter rice packs a whopping 510 milligrams of belly-bloating sodium, while their traditional Instant Brown Rice has none.
-For a healthier convenient meal, turn to the 46 best frozen foods in America!
+For a healthier convenient meal, turn to these best frozen foods in America!

 Fast Food Salads